carlosbarcelos/PennX-SDx/README.md

 # PennX-SDx
-Course work from the PennX Software Development MOOC on edxx.
+Course work from the PennX Software Development MOOC on edx.